 Early pregnancy is also a great time to learn as much as you can about the changes you’ll experience physically and emotionally.
 It’s a time to get ready to bring your newborn home.
 Overlake offers tours of the Childbirth Center and a wide selection of classes and services to help you and your family.

-To register for a class or take a tour, contact Overlake at 425.688.5259 or search for a class and register online.
+To register for a class or take a tour, call 425.688.5259 or search for a class and register online.

 Register for Your Hospital Admission

-While getting ready for baby, we help you take one more thing off your “to do” list.
-Register for your hospital admission early.
+While getting ready for baby, we help you take one more thing off your “to do” list, such as registering for your hospital admission early.
 You can:

 - Get the form from your healthcare provider.